sdrobert/pydrobert-kaldi/README.rst

 Possible Problems
 -----------------

+ - To make the Anaconda Cloud install cross-compatible, I rely on Conda's `gcc 4.8.5` library and implicitly its `libgcc`.
+This can cause issues with past/future installs that want another version.
+I highly suggest you isolate this package from your root environment.
  - The OSX build uses the "Accelerate Framework" and expects it to be in a specific absolute path.
 If you're getting ``symbol not found`` errors, try manually editing the path with ``install_name_tool`` or, better yet, build